 The comparison isn’t so simple.
 It’s a little like comparing bacon and eggs – which is better?
 Individually, they’re both pretty awesome.
 Together, fantastic, in my opinion.
 The same is true of the Facebook vs AdWords comparison.
 Facebook arguably has greater reach and better targeting opportunities to create awareness and interest in a brand, an event, an offer or a product.
 Google Search is way better for capturing high-intent customers who are ready to buy.
 The truth is, they are both very different advertising opportunities which are very different strategies.

 For many businesses, it shouldn’t be a choice between on or the other, but both.
-Combining Facebook Ads and Google AdWords as a Powerful Strategy Since these two great PPC platforms fit in different sections of the marketing funnel, combining them is an awesome strategy.
-Our event marketing campaign for a fitness even company proved the strategy.
+Since these two great PPC platforms fit in different sections of the marketing funnel, combining them is an awesome strategy.
+Our event marketing campaign for a fitness company even proved the strategy.
 Facebook Ads were used to target a local audience interested in running and fitness.
 After a few weeks, it was clear that Facebook Ads didn’t convert into bookings.
 The cost for each booking was too high, so our client insisted on turning the Facebook Ads campaign off.
 Bookings were coming through the site from Google Search, so that was fine.
 Or so they thought.